Cromwell Lee: Marriage

 In 1575 he married Mary Harcourt, widow of Richard Taverner (d.1575) of Woodeaton, Clerk of the Signet to Edward VI.
 She was one of the eight daughters of Sir John Harcourt (d.
-19 February 1566) of Stanton Harcourt by Margaret Barentyne, and by her first marriage to Richard Taverner was the great-grandmother of Anthony Wood.
-There appear to have been no children of the marriage.
+19 February 1566) of Stanton Harcourt by Margaret Barentyne, and by her first marriage to Richard Taverner, she was the great-grandmother of Anthony Wood.
+There appear to have been no children from the marriage.

-The family of Lees of Barna, Tipperary, claimed descent from Cromwell Lee, and according to Chambers this may have been through an illegitimate son, Robert Lee of New Woodstock, son of Cromwell's servant, Joan Hopkins alias Hatton.
-In his will he left Joan some kine and household goods at Cutteslowe, to her daughter Alice a marriage portion of £10, and to Robert his household furniture and his leases from Merton College.
+The family of Lees of Barna, County Tipperary, claimed descent from Cromwell Lee, and according to Chambers this may have been through an illegitimate son, Robert Lee of New Woodstock, son of Cromwell's servant, Joan Hopkins alias Hatton.
+In his will he left Joan some kine and household goods at Cutteslowe, her daughter Alice a marriage portion of £10, and Robert his household furniture and his leases from Merton College.
 He made Joan and Robert his residuary legatees.
 She later married one Thomas Aylwin or Ayleward of Eversley, a witness to the will.

-He is also reputed to have been the father of one John Lee (d.1609) who was a Fellow of St John's College, Oxford, and graduated MA in 1591.
+He is also reputed to have been the father of John Lee (d.1609) who was a Fellow of St John's College, Oxford, and graduated MA in 1591.
 John Lee's mother was named Anne, and he had a brother, Francis Lee, as well as a sister married to a husband surnamed Tote.
 As Chambers notes, there was a family connection, as John Lee held the livings of Fleet Marston and Wootton, but he could not have been a legitimate son 'or Sir Henry Lee would not have been Cromwell's heir at law'.